 The forum hosted a workshop in fall 2012 to hear from a diverse array of partners on the ground in this transboundary landscape to shape our formation and early focus priorities, read the General Technical Report from that workshop.
 Following the workshop we selected priority issues within Cascadia that focused our efforts in 2013, and that we continue to build on today.

-We continue to meet annually with our Cascadia network in person each fall through the WildLinks conference, and utilize this website and quarterly enewsletter to share information relevant to adaptation work in Cascadia.
+We continue to meet annually in person each fall through the WildLinks conference, and utilize this website and quarterly enewsletter to share information relevant to adaptation work in Cascadia.